2022 / website

 There was no source of truth.

-To solve this problem, I orchestrated large-scale meetings between marketing, design, and product to discuss, argue, and distill just who MailerLite was and why.
+To solve this problem, I orchestrated meetings between marketing, design, and product to discuss, argue, and distill just who MailerLite was and why.

 These conversations were used to create the first set of brand guidelines created for MailerLite.
-The brand book that was designed based on these guidelines is now used company-wide and is sent to all affiliates and collaborators.
+The brand book that was designed based on these guidelines is now used company-wide and is sent to affiliates and collaborators.

 While this may seem more a task for a brand designer, the same UX principles that we used to guide the direction of the product were used here; interviews with team members allowed us to create guidelines and design tools that could benefit them.
 Brand guidelines, and the planning around them, are as much a part of a growth strategy as any experimentation framework or analytics tool.